mohrbp/Obsidian-Template-Notebook/04 Resources/Notebook/Notebook Dev/experiments/2024-01-17-Update embeded notebooks/2024-01-17-Update embeded notebooks.md

 - Each of the projects, etc. with a notebook folder has all of those notes transcluded in the parent folder note
 - This is to serve as a long-read traditional notebook of sorts
 - Its very annoying to change where notes live, because then you need to update this series of embeds
+	- I am currently defaulting to wikilinks for adding notes and front matter
+		- It may be better to use markdown style links and it would take a gpt utility function to make that happen

+### Additional considerations
+- Could have a folder note in the "notebook" folder that aggregates all of the notes
+- Embeding this in the project file may be lighter than directly embeding all of the files in the project file
+	- Easier to update the project file with new aggregation
+	- Slightly more atomic/composable
+- Can also use a similar linking strategy to the boards to associate the files
+	- Potentially this strategy could be used to add a note to any folder note with a notebook folder in it.
 ### some options

 #### Templater Burn-in